Theme: "Ku-ku"

 that the motif of this ditty was originally composed as

-a comic time cue for a radio program.
-This program aired on
+a wacky time cue for a local radio program.
+This program aired

 The show was called "The Cuckoo Hour".
-According to composer
+According to author

-composer if he could use it for his theme song, so Hatley
+writer if he could use it for his theme song.
+So Hatley

 embellished the short motif, incorporating a background